 Work Safety – Part 1

-The safety of workers should be part of the mission of your organization…If it isn’t, do something about it!
+The safety of workers should be part of the mission of your organization…If it isn’t, do something about it!!!!
+Work safety is incredibly important for the individuals and the company.

 Many thinkers on this topic have identified core approaches.
 Some include behavior-based safety, a hazard and operability study (HAZOP) design for process safety, job safety analysis (JSA), and others.